-There are no dual (or joint) degree programs for LLM's.
+There are no dual (or joint) degree programs for LLM Program or the Executive LLM Program.

-Effect of Advanced Standing
+Effect of Advanced Standing (Transfer Students)

 Students who transfer into the JD program are allowed a maximum of 32 points of advanced standing towards the degree.
-All of these points will be counted as completed points towards the degree, but not toward attempted points at Columbia.
+All of these points will be counted as attempted and completed points towards the degree.